-- Ensure that representation of PIRSA Fisheries and Aquaculture activities and activities of the SA aquaculture industry within other government legislation, strategies and plans are reflective of each industry sector's actual environmental risk (not perceived environmental risk). - PIRSA Fisheries and Aquaculture must also work with the SA aquaculture industry to ensure that technical inputs into other State legislation, strategies and plans are accurate and adequate. - South Australia has particular natural advantages as a location for aquaculture operations and the SA aquaculture industry must be cognisant of these environmental factors to ensure there is stable and sustainable growth.
-It is therefore essential for PIRSA Fisheries and Aquaculture to provide a comprehensive legislative, regulatory and administrative framework to guarantee maximum access and use for industry while ensuring that the following sections of the Act (Section 4(1)a to c) are addressed through the regulation and activities of the SA aquaculture industry - a.
-Natural and physical resources are maintained to meet the reasonably foreseeable needs of future generations (including adherence to Environment Protection Act 1993, Environment Protection (Water Quality) Policy 2015, Coast Protection Act 1972, Heritage Places Act 1993, Historic Shipwrecks Act 1981 and Aboriginal Heritage Act 1988). - b.
-Biological diversity and ecological processes and systems are protected (including adherence to Coast Protection Act 1972, Marine Parks Act 2007 and National Parks and Wildlife Act 1972).
+- Ensure that representation of PIRSA Fisheries and Aquaculture activities and those of the SA aquaculture industry within other government legislation, strategies and plans are reflective of each industry sector's actual environmental risk rather than perceived environmental risk. - PIRSA Fisheries and Aquaculture must also work with the SA aquaculture industry to ensure that technical inputs into other State legislation, strategies and plans are accurate and adequate. - PIRSA Fisheries and Aquaculture provide a comprehensive legislative, regulatory and administrative framework to guarantee maximum access and use for industry while ensuring that the following sections of the Act (Section 4(1)a to c) are addressed through the regulation and activities of the SA aquaculture industry: - a.
+Natural and physical resources are maintained to meet the reasonably foreseeable needs of future generations (including adherence to Environment Protection Act 1993, Environment Protection (Water Quality) Policy 2015, Coast Protection Act 1972, Heritage Places Act 1993, Historic Shipwrecks Act 1981 and Aboriginal Heritage Act 1988).

-c.
+- b.
+Biological diversity and ecological processes and systems are protected (including adherence to Coast Protection Act 1972, Marine Parks Act 2007 and National Parks and Wildlife Act 1972). - c.
 Adverse effects on the environment are avoided, remedied or mitigated (including adherence to the Environment Protection Act 1993).